-The Journal of Information Security and Cybercrimes Research (JISCR) is a peer-reviewed, open access (CC BY-NC), international journal, that publishes specialized researches on Information Security and its pertinent topics in order to disseminate the comprehensive concepts of security policies and mechanisms in cyberspace.
-The JISCR contributes also to the advance of knowledge related to the regulations and laws for insuring cybersecurity.
+The Journal of Information Security and Cybercrimes Research (JISCR) is a peer-reviewed, open access (CC BY-NC), international journal, that publishes specialized researches on Information Security and its pertinent topics in order to disseminate the comprehensive concepts of security policies and mechanisms in the cyberspace.
+JISCR contributes also to the advance of knowledge related to the regulations and laws for insuring cybersecurity.
 JISCR is an official publication of Naif Arab University for Security Sciences (NAUSS), Riyadh, Kingdom of Saudi Arabia.

 The topics covered in JISCR include, but are not limited to: